Elvanos/webTemplate/README.md

 * Configurable structure of the directories along with file names
 * Automatically generated settings file for easy start
 * Supports both manual and automated modes for bundling JS files
+* Automatically added wrappers for new .js/.coffee/.jsx files for bundling
 * Automatic checking and fixing of old/partial config files
-* Custom gulp reporting via OS native notification (WIP)
+* Custom gulp reporting via OS native notification and console logs (WIP)
 * Deconstruction of any big input object into individual files ready to be bungled again

 * Gulp task runner